-Within the two core villages (built up areas) and outlying settlements such as Frenchmoor, further development will be considered on brownfield sites and suitable small infill sites (i.e. sites within a continuously developed road frontage, with direct but safe access to the road) for housing or small business needs.
+Within the settlement boundary of West Tytherley and the built up frontage of the Wiltshire part of West Dean two core villages (built up areas) and outlying settlements such as Frenchmoor, further development will be considered on brownfield sites and suitable small infill sites (i.e. sites within a continuously developed road frontage, with direct but safe access to the road) for housing or small business needs.